How to Use Psychology to Drive Ecommerce Sales

 Combining Psychological Principles for Maximum Impact

-While each of these psychological principles is powerful on its own, combining them can create a synergistic effect that drives even greater results.
+Whereas each of these principles is robust on its own, together all of them can produce a synergistic effect that energizes even more effective outcomes in the psychology to fuel ecommerce sales.
 For example:

 • Use scarcity and FOMO together by promoting a limited-time offer with a countdown timer.